finalcut/finalcut.github.io/_posts/2007-09-13-ot-shady-brady-and-bill-bellicheat.markdown

 title: "OT: Shady Brady and Bill Bellicheat"
 date: 2007-09-13
 comments: false
-categories:
- - songs
- - ryanparker
+category: general
+tags: [music]
 ---
 Wow, my friend Ryan is on a tear right now and is cranking out new songs.
-This new one is really funny and makes fun of [Bill Bellichek and his cheating ways](http://www.youtube.com/watch?v=0EU1O-hGxgg).He explores the success the Patriots have had and wonders how much has been done via sneaky camera work.
+This new one is really funny and makes fun of [Bill Bellichek and his cheating ways](http://www.youtube.com/watch?v=0EU1O-hGxgg).
+He explores the success the Patriots have had and wonders how much has been done via sneaky camera work.

 ## Comments